top of page

 By helping others in their recovery, we derive a deeper understanding and commitment to our

 own recovery.
 When we are feeling our worst, we can find simple pleasure in helping someone else who is also struggling.
-This helps take us out of our own dark ruminations and fears.
-In addition, remember the acronym “P.E.A,” which stands for People, the Environment, and Animals.
-By remembering PEA we see many opportunities to help in a variety of ways.
+This helps us escape our own dark ruminations and fears.
+In addition, remember the acronym “P.E.A.,” which stands for People, the Environment, and Animals.
+By remembering PEA, we see many opportunities to help in a variety of ways.

 #11 GROWTH MINDSET

 Mindset is critical on a recovery journey.
 The journey is not always linear, and there may be many setbacks and unexpected bumps in the road.
-It is important to use each of these experiences to learn a lesson and further develop resilience rather than lose hope and fall into self-judgment.
+It is essential to use each of these experiences to learn a valuable lesson and further develop resilience, rather than losing hope and succumbing to self-judgment.

 #12 PASSION & LIFE PURPOSE

 People who have had a difficult time in life have powerful stories that they can use to inspire and help others in ways not possible had they not suffered.
 Connecting to a purpose and beginning to build a life from it inspires a higher level of living- building a gratifying life that fuels passion.
-These are beneficial and sustainable highs in life that help one stay on the recovery path.
+These are beneficial and sustainable highs in life that help one stay on the path of recovery.

 Comments